10 Generate a maze in Minecraft

 }

-For a more complete solution, see the mc_maze and mc_mazer functions.
-The prior generates a maze with given dimensions right in front of a specified player id, while the latter does the same but triggered from the chat window by any player.
+For a more complete solution, see the mc_maze and mc_mazer functions in the craft package.
+The mc_maze function generates a maze with given dimensions right in front of a specified player id, while the mc_mazer function does the same but triggered from the chat window by any player.